A Review of Deep Reinforcement Learning for Smart Building Energy Management: Introduction

-There are many surveys related to DRL in the literature.
-However, they do not focus on SBEM.
-For example, the applications of DRL in power systems, communications and networking, autonomous IoT, cyber security, and multi-agent systems can be found in \cite{Zhangzhidong2020,Luong2019,Lei2019,NguyenCS2020,NguyenMAS2019}.
-In addition, there are several surveys on building energy systems, but the involved methods are RL\cite{Han2019,LEIT2020,Mason2019,WangZ2020} or other artificial intelligence methods (e.g., model predictive control (MPC), fuzzy logic (FL))\cite{Rajasekhar2020}.
-Although some DRL algorithms are mentioned in \cite{Zhangdongxia2018} and \cite{Yang2020}, they mainly focus on different applications (ranging from load forecasting to cyber security) of RL/DRL in sustainable energy and electric systems.
-To the best of our knowledge, there is no survey that completely focuses on DRL for SBEM.
-Based on the above observation, we are motivated to conduct a comprehensive survey on DRL for SBEM and identify the unsolved issues as well as the possible research directions in this field.
+There are many surveys related to DRL in the literature, e.g., the applications of DRL in power and electric systems, communications and networking, autonomous driving, autonomous IoT, cyber security, and multi-agent systems can be found in \cite{Zhangzhidong2020,Kiran2021,Aradi2021,Haydari2021,Luong2019,Lei2019,NguyenCS2020,NguyenMAS2019,Zhangdongxia2018,Yang2020}.
+However, they do not consider DRL for SBEM.
+Although there are several surveys on building energy systems, the involved methods are RL\cite{Han2019,LEIT2020,Mason2019,WangZ2020} or other artificial intelligence methods (e.g., MPC and fuzzy logic (FL))\cite{Rajasekhar2020}.
+Based on the above observation, we are motivated to conduct a comprehensive review on DRL for SBEM.
 For convenience, we provide the comparison between our work and related surveys in Table~\ref{table_1}.
-It can be observed that our work completely focuses on DRL for SBEM from the perspective of system complexities (i.e., a single building energy subsystem, multiple energy subsystems in buildings, and building microgrids), while works in \cite{Han2019,LEIT2020,Mason2019,WangZ2020,Rajasekhar2020} mainly focus on RL and other artificial intelligence methods for occupant comfort control and building energy optimization.
-Compared with \cite{Yang2020}, we provide a deeper analysis of DRL-based building energy optimization.
-For example, we summarize DRL advantages for building energy optimization comprehensively.
-Moreover, more DRL methods for SBEM are classified and reviewed.
-Furthermore, we point out challenges and the future research directions of DRL-based building energy management.
+It can be observed that our work mainly focuses on DRL for SBEM from the perspective of different building system scales (i.e., a single building energy subsystem, multiple energy subsystems in buildings, and building microgrids).
+Moreover, we provide a systematic overview of different DRL methods for SBEM.
+Above all, we identify the existing unresolved issues and point out possible future directions.
+We hope that this paper can show some insights in this direction and raise the attention of SBEM research community to explore and exploit DRL, as another alternative or even a better solution for SBEM.